-Academic Eligibility: Students (6-8) must maintain above a 2.0 GPA and receive no "F" grades in order to be academically eligible to participate in extracurricular activities.
-Students who do not meet these requirements on their trimester report card may not participate in extracurricular activities, including school dances, student council, enrichment activities, and athletics for the next trimester.
-Students regain their eligibility when they have at least a 2.0 and have no F grades on a quarter report card.
+Academic Eligibility: Students (6-8) must demonstrate sufficient growth and effort in their academics in order to be eligible to participate in extracurricular activities.
+Students who give minimal to no effort in their academic responsibilities (academic defiance) do not meet these requirements and may not participate in extracurricular activities, including school dances, student council, enrichment activities, and athletics for the trimester.
+Students regain their eligibility when they have shown sufficient progress on key assignments and assessments as defined by teachers and administration.

-Behavioral Eligibility: Any student who receives four or more detentions from the school administration and/or any suspension during the trimester will be ineligible to participate in extracurricular activities, including school dances, student council, enrichment activities, and athletics for the balance of the trimester.
+Behavioral Eligibility: Any student who receives four or more detentions from the school administration and/or any suspension during the trimester can jeopardize participation in extracurricular activities, including school dances, student council, enrichment activities, and athletics for the balance of the trimester.
+This could include being ruled inactive for a sports competition until improvement is demonstrated.
 Students begin fresh at the beginning of each trimester.

-Graduation: Behavioral detentions and/or any suspension in the spring trimester (T3) affect eligibility for participation in Graduation-related activities:
+8th Grade Graduation: Behavioral detentions, suspensions and academic defiance in the spring trimester (T3) affect eligibility for participation in Graduation-related activities:

-- 1. Any suspension from school in T3 may result in the loss of all graduation-related activities and extracurricular activities, including the graduation ceremony.
-Suspension from school can result from serious infractions such as: possession of drugs/alcohol; possession of a weapon; fighting; bullying/cyber-bullying; destruction of property; theft; pranks (communication to come about conduct before April Fool's Day). - 2.
+- Academic effort, growth and progress are expected of every student in every class.
+Academic defiance is grounds for being ineligible to participate in graduation activities.
+This could mean refusing to complete important projects, assessments or assignments.
+Students that do not complete important work will receive an "Incomplete" in the course; any Incomplete grade on the T3 report card means a student may not participate in Graduation-related activities. - 2.
+Any suspension from school in T3 may result in the loss of all graduation-related activities and extracurricular activities, including the graduation ceremony.
+Suspension from school can result from serious infractions such as: possession of drugs/alcohol; possession of a weapon; fighting; bullying/cyber-bullying; destruction of property; theft; pranks (communication to come about conduct before April Fool's Day). - 3.
 Excessive detentions during T3 can also jeopardize a student's ability to participate in graduation activities. - a.
 Three detentions Ineligible to attend Picnic. - b.
 Four detentions Ineligible to attend 8th grade field trip. - c.
 Five detentions Ineligible to attend 8th grade Dance.